Kloudless/file-picker/README.md

   Use with the `copy_to_upload_location` to generate a link to the newly copied file that is returned in the callback.

+  The Kloudless File Explorer will fire the `error` event when the link generation is not fully successful.

   ```javascript
     // Response
     // [{